Shot List Automation for Producers

 What this agent knows how to do

-Quickly generates detailed shot lists including framing, camera movement, and composition notes.
+Pulls scene data from Final Draft and generates a detailed shot list with framing, camera angles, and composition notes.

 Sound Cue Mapping